LucusLocust/VFC_2015/README.md

 Slightly updated legacy code base for the original Visual Flow Coder tools (circa 1999) for WIndows.
 Updated for Visual Studio 2013 compliation, Win 7/8, multiple monitors, and new support for *.vfc file type.

+This code base follows the GPL terms of license.